GDGVIT/Code2Doc-Frontend/project/README.md

 rm scripts/setupTypeScript.js
 ```

 If you want to use `baseUrl` or `path` aliases within your `tsconfig`, you need to set up `@rollup/plugin-alias` to tell Rollup to resolve the aliases.
-For more info, see [this StackOverflow question](https://stackoverflow.com/questions/63427935/setup-tsconfig-path-in-svelte).
+For more info, see [this Stack Overflow question](https://stackoverflow.com/questions/63427935/setup-tsconfig-path-in-svelte).

 ## Deploying to the web